Managing for wildlife:

 Most adult male and female Tree Swallows can be told from other swallows by their:

 - Shiny, iridescent blue upper body and head.

 - Pure white throat and body underside.

-nesting season) show a mix of brown and greenish upper body feathers, like
+season) show a mix of brown and greenish upper body feathers, like the second-

-not begun molt, are sooty gray above and white underneath.
-During this brief
+begun molt, are sooty gray above and white underneath.
+During this brief stage